mandyvuong/CV/README.md

 | Hosting                 | Heroku, Github, Firebase                       |
 | Test Driven Development | Capybara, RSpec, Jasmine, Self-built framework |

 **Quick independent learner:** Self-taught React and Firebase within two weeks for the Makers Academy final project, confidently implementing two APIs, Firebase database and storage.
-At the Royal Society the research grants management system migrated onto Flexi-grant and I confidently taught myself how to use the system, which led to a taking on the role of a Flexi-expert.
+At the Royal Society the research grants management system migrated onto Flexi-grant and I confidently taught myself how to use the system, which led to taking on the role of a Flexi-expert.

 **Communication:** Regular communications with applicants, award holders and other relevant stakeholders at the Royal Society.
 Communicated complex ideas effectively to a range of audiences at seven international conferences during my PhD.

-**Team player:** Worked in a team of 3-6 on three Makers Academy group projects.
+**Team player:** Worked in a team of 3-6 on four Makers Academy group projects.
 At the Royal Society I’m part of a team of 35 members of staff ensuring the grants commissioning process is met to a high standard.

 **Organisation/ time management:** Successfully completed the Makers Academy course using agile processes, whilst volunteering to be a mentor to two mentees and have family commitments of two under four year olds at the tail end of my maternity leave.
 I completed my PhD thesis whilst working full-time at the Royal Society.